Clinical Trials at NCI Showing Promising Results for Mesothelioma Treatment

 One of the positives of the SS1P drug is the lack of any lingering side effects, according to Hassan.
 Although there is some initial weight gain and fluid retention, most of the effects disappear quickly.

 One of the advantages of joining a clinical trial at the NCI is the cost.
-It is virtually free, regardless of any insurance you might have.
+The cost of the investigational drug is virtually free, regardless of any insurance you might have.

 “Our goal is to make sure it benefits the patients,” he said.
 “When I came to the NCI about 15 years ago, we thought this would be a good target with which to treat cancer patients.
 And we thought this would be a good target for mesothelioma.
 It is a tumor for which we really need to develop good treatments.
 The more people working toward that the better.”